-The Companies strategy was to acquire (re)insurance portfolios and providing run-off management services.
-In 2019, Maas Lloyd received approval to underwrite new business again.
-Maas Lloyd added a new activity as a result of and in accordance with its strategy.
+The Company's strategy was to acquire (re)insurance portfolios and providing run-off management services.
+In 2019, Maaslloyd received approval to underwrite new business again and per Q2 2022 to act as leader in insurance pools.
+Maaslloyd added a new activity as a result of and in accordance with its strategy.

-Maas Lloyd will target only non-life business for Personal and Commercial Lines (SME).
-The key role for Maas Lloyd is to ensure efficient distribution, smart use of data and IT and monitoring the quality of data throughout the value chain.
+Maaslloyd targets only non-life business for Personal and Commercial Lines (SME).
+The key role for Maaslloyd is to ensure efficient distribution, smart use of data and IT and monitoring the quality of data throughout the value chain.